tsackton/taelgarverse/docs/cosmology/energy-realms/elemental-plane-of-air.md

 No reliable maps exist of the Plane of Air.
 Nonetheless, careful scholarship suggests a few landmarks that are likely real:

-- Sumana, the City of Clouds, and home of the Dukes of the Four Winds.
+- [Sulmana](<../../gazetteer/extraplanar/plane-of-air/sulmana.md>), the City of Clouds, and home of the Dukes of the Four Winds.
 This is reported to be one of the great cities of the [Djinn](<../../creatures/extraplanar/elementals.md>), a place of towering domes built of spun clouds.
 - The Breath of Aerys, at the very center of the Plane of Air itself, said to be a place of pure stillness, the source of air itself.
 The djinni speak of this place as holy, and guard this place from travelers to the Plane of Air.
 - The Azure Archipelago, a cluster of floating islands, described in The Lay of Estar and in many subsequent reports.
 They are said to be lush, verdant islands, drifting in a synchronized dance, surrounded by walls of perpetual mist.